devuri/rdx-release-deployer-action/README.md

 1. **Build Directory**: The `path` input (default `build/trunk/`) specifies the directory from which files will be copied to the remote server using `rsync`.
 Ensure that your build process outputs the necessary files to this directory, or adjust the `path` input accordingly to match your build output location.

 2. **Rsync `--delete` Option**: The `--delete` option in the `switches` input is used to keep the remote directory in sync with the local build directory by deleting files on the remote server that no longer exist locally.
 This can be dangerous as it may result in the deletion of important files or content on the server, such as user-uploaded images or other assets.
 Use this option with caution to avoid unintended data loss.
-Consider excluding directories that should not be deleted by adding them to the `--exclude` list in the `switches` input. see:https://superuser.com/questions/156664/what-are-the-differences-between-the-rsync-delete-options
+Consider excluding directories that should not be deleted by adding them to the `--exclude` list in the `switches` input.
+See: [Rsync Delete Options](https://superuser.com/questions/156664/what-are-the-differences-between-the-rsync-delete-options)

 ## How It Works

-1. **Setup Environment**: The action sets up the necessary environment, including PHP and Node.js.
+1. **Setup Environment**: The action sets up the necessary environment, including PHP and Node.js if specified.
-2. **Install Dependencies**: It installs the required PHP and NPM dependencies.
+2. **Install Dependencies**: It installs the required PHP and NPM dependencies if specified.
-3. **Build Project**: The action runs the build process for your project.
+3. **Build Project**: The action runs the build process for your project if specified.
 4. **Deploy Using Rsync**: It deploys the built artifacts to the remote server using `rsync` with the specified switches.
-5. **Remote Commands Execution**: Optionally, it runs additional commands on the remote server using SSH to complete the deployment process.
+5. **Remote Commands Execution**: Optionally, it runs additional commands on the remote server using SSH to complete the deployment process if specified.
-6. **Upload Release Assets**: It uploads the built artifacts to the GitHub release.
+6. **Upload Release Assets**: It uploads the built artifacts to the GitHub release if specified.
 7. **Slack Notification**: Finally, it sends a notification to Slack with the deployment details.

 ### Caveats